bentoml/OpenLLM/README.md

 ```

 > **Note** Only `starcoder` is currently supported with Agent integration.
 The
-> example aboved was also ran with four T4s on EC2 `g4dn.12xlarge`
+> example above was also ran with four T4s on EC2 `g4dn.12xlarge`

 If you want to use OpenLLM client to ask questions to the running agent, you can
 also do so: